 The Simple Network Management Protocol is a protocol used for exchanging management information between network devices.
-Your Zyxel Device supports SNMP agent functionality, which allows a manager station to manage and monitor the Zyxel Device through the network.
+The Zyxel Device supports SNMP and can be managed and monitored on a computer network, by a Network Management System (NMS).
 The next figure illustrates an SNMP management operation.